alexdlaird/pyngrok/README.md

 ## 4.1.x to 5.0.0

 The next release, 5.0.0, contains breaking changes, including dropping support for Python 2.7.
-4.2.x is meant to ease migration between 4.1.x and 5.0.0.
-[See the changelog](https://github.com/alexdlaird/pyngrok/blob/master/CHANGELOG.md#420---2020-10-11) for more details on how to prepare for this.
+4.2.x is meant to ease migration between 4.1.x and 5.0.0 and should not be pinned, as it will not be supported after 5.0.0 is released.
+To prepare for these breaking changes, [see the changelog](https://github.com/alexdlaird/pyngrok/blob/master/CHANGELOG.md#420---2020-10-11).
+To avoid these breaking changes altogether, or if Python 2.7 support is still needed, pin `pyngrok>=4.1,<4.2`.

 ## Basic Usage